 The latest spiritual-sociological evidence reveals that the “community altar” (the place where people gather to offer themselves and their time and money) affects the spiritual atmosphere of a city or nation.
 It appears that whichever “altar” (God’s or the Demonic) is most active determines what kind of culture we will have (see The Sentinel Group for more information).
 In the ancient world people wouldn’t ask you “What god do you believe in, but rather which god do you actually sacrifice to?”
 (Also see “Prayer Altars” by John Mulinde and Mark Daniel).
 This makes us confessing Christians take inventory about what we are really giving ourselves to, doesn’t it?

 When people here on earth spend or “sacrifice” to the over-sexualized, God-mocking music, concerts, television and movie industries, when they support political and corporate corruption, they are offering a piece of themselves upon the same unseen altars of ancient pagan deities.
-Unbeknownst to the typical American is that in spite of the lustful desires or greed they are trying to satisfy, that they are also empowering unseen evil spirits to traffic in our dimension to suppress the truth of God’s loving goodness.
+Unbeknownst to the typical American is that in spite of the lustful desires or greed they are trying to satisfy, they are also empowering unseen evil spirits to traffic in our dimension to suppress the truth of God’s loving goodness.
 This pollutes the atmosphere which results in people being less open to understanding the truth of the glorious Gospel of the Kingdom.

 Some have noted that the recent decrease in Church attendance could be a good thing.
 There may be a divine pruning away of those who have a superficial relationship with God.
 Perhaps God is mercifully removing the branches that are not bearing fruit so that the faithful remnant (the healthy stock) can receive more vine-life for the new fruit that’s about to take place.

 The Biblical counterpart to our time may be similar to when Elijah confronted apostate Israel and the 450 prophets of Baal in 1 Kings 18:25.
 This spiritual showdown at the “OK Corral” may be upon us again.
 Sadly when Elijah asked the people of God “How long will you falter between two opinions.
 If the LORD is God follow Him; but if Baal follow him”?
 The people answered him “not a word”.
-It appears that the people of God seemed to need exposure to some kind of supernatural phenomenon to break them out of their spiritual stupor and cultural stalemate.
+Wow!
+Never has silence spoken so loudly.
+It appears that the people of God seemed to need exposure to some kind of supernatural phenomenon to break them out of their spiritual stupor and the cultural stalemate.
 Evidently this paralizing silence is once again present among the people of God today.
 Some even suggest God is using the boldness and fearlessness (or vulgarity) of an ungodly Donald Trump as a “Trumpet Call” for the cowering Church to speak up against the political correctness currently silencing the people of God.

 So Why Aren’t Believers Meeting Together at the City Altar?